taskcluster/taskcluster-rfcs/rfcs/0163-project-id.md

 The Queue service's `createTask` API method will require the scope `queue:create-task:project:<projectId>` in addition to the current set of scopes.

+This scope is required to satisfy the fourth use-case, regarding process accounting.
+It allows use of scopes to limit who or what may create a task in a particular project, in effect limiting who may "spend" that project's budget.

 ### Manipulation

 The Queue service's `cancelTask`, `scheduleTask`, and `rerunTask` API methods currently require `queue:<method-name>:<schedulerId>/<taskGroupId>/<taskId>` or a legacy scope set.